dorna-robotics/education/Chapter 08 - Robot Vision with AI/README.md

 In this exercise, we want to teach the robot to detect handwritten numbers.

-**Step 1**: Gather a dataset of at least 20 pictures, that contain handwritten numbers, in many different forms, from 0 to 9, large and small.
+**Step 1**: Gather a dataset of at least 20 pictures, that contain handwritten numbers, in many different forms, from 0 to 9, but keep the size consistent and readable for the camera.
 Take the images using the method introduced to you in this chapter, with the help of the robot's camera and GUI's image-saving option.

-**Step 2**: Create a Roboflow project, upload the images, and annotate them (object detection method should suffice).
+**Step 2**: Create a Roboflow project, upload the images, and annotate them (object detection method).
 Follow the instructions given to you in the supplementary chapter to train the model.

 **Step 3**: Now prepare the GUI with the downloaded weights, and use new data images (that you haven't used in the training process) to test out the model's strength).